The Stamp Duty Holiday – what is it and what does it mean?

 for relief unless it’s a linked transaction.
 For example, you may wish to purchase other dwellings,

 such as land, rights of way or gardens that the home you intend to buy depends on having.
 If this

 applies to you, you can find more information via the Stamp Duty Land Tax Manual.

 How do you claim first-time buyer stamp duty relief?

 We would recommend reading Chapter 7 of the Guidance Note, but as a rule of thumb it states that

 For more information

-Correct at time of publication (20th November 2018).
+Correct at time of publication (18th September 2020).
 The views and opinions expressed herein are those of the individual contributor and do not necessarily reflect those of the Chancellors Group of Estate Agents Ltd or its subsidiaries.
 References to legislation, best practice and other matters with legal implications such as fees, rules and processes are included for information and editorial purposes only and are not authoritative, nor should they be interpreted as advice.
 When in doubt you should only take advice from an industry professional or solicitor where appropriate.
 E&OE.